-Recognized for unusual warmth of sound and presence, Canadian baritone Drew Santini performs as a concert and operatic singer throughout Europe.
+Recognized for unusual warmth of sound and presence, Canadian baritone Drew Santini performs as a concert and operatic singer in Europe and North America.
 Comfortable in repertoire of many periods, he is becoming particularly known for stylish, sensitive performances of Bach and his contemporaries.
 Highlights of the 17/18 season include debuts with the Zuid Nederland Philharmonic (St. Matthew Passion—Matthew Halls) and Il Gardellino (Bach Cantatas—Marcel Ponseele), his first Guglielmo in Mozart's Così fan tutte in Brussels at the Midsummer Mozartiade festival, and a series of concerts with Damask vocal quartet in The Hague.
 Future engagements include debuts with The Hague Philharmonic singing Bach's Weihnachts Oratorium and with Tafelmusik Baroque Orchestra singing Handel's Messiah.

 Recently Drew made his debut with the Lautten Compagney (Berlin) singing Amanzio in Handel’s Giustino at the Händel-Festspiele Halle.
 In past seasons he debuted at the Dutch National Opera singing Le Mari in Poulenc’s Les Mamelles de Tirésias with music director Roger Vignoles, and in a collaboration between the Nederlandse Reisopera and Gothenburg Opera as Ben in Menotti’s The Telephone.
 Other opera credits include Figaro (Le Nozze di Figaro), Le Gendarme (Les Mamelles de Tirésias), Lockit (Beggar’s Opera), Ramiro (L’heure Espagnole), and Mr. Splinters (The Tender Land).
 He has given world premieres in opera creating such roles as Gilfaethwy the False (Wolf-in-Skins by Gregory Spears), Gunnar (The Raven’s Kiss by Evan Fein), and Reporter (Séance on a Wet Afternoon by Stephen Schwartz).